 - Environmental control – Parrots feather does not cope well in fast flowing waters.
 By narrowing channels of slow flowing water to increase flow speed one can restrict any further growth.
 Additionally this species can also be controlled by increasing shade – either by placing a floating opaque material over the infestation during spring or by planting trees on the south side of the water.
 To achieve success via control by shade one must maintain the shaded area for at least tweleve months.
 Another form of control can be achieved by reducing the nutrient level in the water – this will encourage native species to grow and reduce the stranglehold that the parrots feather has on the waterway.
 There are several ways to reduce the nutrient levels including reducing phosphates from sources such as farm effluents and sewage works.

-All our services are available to anyone through the UK.
-For more information, advice about any of our construction / maintenance / fishery and consultancy services, please email email@example.com or call 0800 6899266
+We supply all equipment and our services to anyone Domestic and Commercial throughout the United Kingdom.
+For more information and advice about any of our products or construction / maintenance / fishery and consultancy services, please email firstname.lastname@example.org or call 0800 4725524